-For each segment, define your target personas, prioritizing the goals they are trying to achieve and the challenges they face in achieving them.
-Document the questions that run through each persona’s mind as they think about your types of solutions.
+For each segment, define your target buyer personas, prioritizing the goals they are trying to achieve and the challenges they face in achieving them.
+Talk to your customers.
+Conduct market research and surveys.
+Keep up to date with search, content, and social data.
+Document the questions that run through each persona’s mind as they think about their challenges.

 A Winning Marketing Plan for Greater ROI

 Too many companies confuse tactics for strategy.
-Deciding to do email marketing or SEO is not a strategy.
-It’s nothing more than a tactic.
+Deciding to do email marketing, SEO, or video marketing is NOT a strategy.

-Yet, if you want to maximize your marketing results, it’s important to clarify your marketing strategy and then to fully commit to it in your marketing planning.
+If you want to gain a competitive advantage and maximize your marketing results, it’s important to clarify your marketing strategy and then to fully commit to it in your marketing planning.